What are Israeli Communities?

 The Biblical region of Judea and Samaria was given to Abraham, Isaac, Jacob and their descendants, forever, 4000 years ago.
 Because of sin, disobedience and lack of belief, most Jews were driven from the land around 70 AD.
 However, there were always some Jews living in the Land and Jews around the world have prayed to God three times a day, each day, to return His people to Zion.
 The prophets foretold the ingathering of the exiles and the rebuilding of the Land in the latter days.
 (Ezekiel 36, Amos 9 to mention a few).
 In 1948, Israel was reborn as a sovereign nation and in 1967 the “West Bank” was reunited with the rest of the nation in the prophetic, miraculous Six Day War.
 Although Jordan occupied Judea and Samaria for 19 years and Egypt occupied the Gaza Strip during the same period, there was never any attempt to form a Palestinian State at this time.
 The land remained barren until the Jews returned to cultivate it.
 This is truly the fulfillment of prophecy.

-Why does CFOIC support the people of Judea, Samaria and Gaza?
+Why does CFOIC support the people of Judea and Samaria?

 How can Christians help?